Can I make paella rice with long-grain rice?

 Another interesting flavor combination to explore with long-grain rice paella is the use of Mediterranean ingredients.
 You can add sun-dried tomatoes, olives, and capers to create a tangy and savory paella that is reminiscent of the flavors of the Mediterranean region.
 The briny and rich flavors of these ingredients complement the nuttiness of long-grain rice, resulting in a delicious and satisfying dish.

-See also Can I use any type of wine in paella rice?
+See also Can I make a vegetarian version of paella rice?

 If you’re looking for a vegetarian option, long-grain rice paella can be a great choice.
 You can substitute the traditional meat and seafood with a variety of vegetables such as bell peppers, zucchini, and artichokes.
 The natural sweetness and crunchiness of these vegetables add depth and texture to the dish, making it a flavorful and wholesome vegetarian meal.